Winter Wellness: 10 Tips For Getting Through The Winter Months

 Thirty percent of people in the northern U.S. states struggle with the winter blues each year.
 A few of them suffer from Seasonal Affective Disorder (SAD), a type of depression that happens around the same time each year.

-If you find yourself getting more and more irritable as the winter progresses, or are lacking in energy, feeling really down, oversleeping, or craving carbohydrates, talk with your doctor.
-A light therapy box may help, as may exercise and getting outside more.
+If you find yourself getting more and more irritable as winter progresses, or are lacking in energy, feeling really down, oversleeping, or craving carbohydrates, talk with your doctor.
+Light therapy may help, as may exercise and getting outside more.